bravetechnologycoop/particle-accelerator/README.md

 ## Roadmap

-### Immediate Cleanup
-- Refactor various files to allow for future developers to understand the code better
-- Document _everything_
-- Give the site a domain
-- Better file structure
-- More explanatory home page
-- Better 'blocking' mechanisms based on authentication
-- Changelog
-- Rename endpoints (/pa) (grouping)

-### Tier 0
-- Add a better encryption mechanism for the entire site (Google OAuth?) (needs domain)

 ### Tier 1
-- [moderate] Allow for new devices to be added to the `activated devices` list without having to be activated
-- [easy win] Remove the ability to add new devices in the `Renamer` and `Door Sensor Pairer`
-- [semi-easy] Remove the decision-making in the ClickUp stuff
+- Add a better encryption mechanism for the entire site (Google OAuth?)

 ### Tier 2
 - [moderate] Verify the AWS and database adding and switch the variables to prod
-- [unsure] Move endpoints that are in the `chatbot-dev` server to a `sensor` server (dev/prod)
-- [semi-easy] Add logs to the Twilio Number and Button Registration Views

 ### Tier 3
 - [good cost-benefit] Synthesize the database inserts, AWS functionality, and phone number adding into one cohesive tool to register buttons.